 7. Do you find writing easy?
 Hard?
 What are the most difficult aspects of writing?
 Writing to me is as easy as talking, and I'm sure I do it at least as often.
 That said, it's still really hard for me to muster the motivation to finish anything I start, which is why I have so abysmally few multi-chapter stories up here (not counting the several I've abandoned at this point).
 I'd have to say that my biggest writing-related difficulty is spending too much time writing, to the point that I forget to socialize and/or perform well academically and/or take care of myself.

 8. Write a few sentences or so of your favorite pairing or character.
 Zelos/Sheena, Tales of Symphonia: They both know he's been in worse brawls than this before, but that doesn't stop either of them from going at it again.
 If he's being honest, it'd be a piece of cake to dodge those kicks and punches, but he makes it a point never to be honest.
-It's her insults that stick more, anyway, like gum in his hair—but he lets her do that too, because he doesn't remember he has a heart till her voice pierces it with a few more well-placed blows.
+It's her insults that stick more, anyway, like gum in his hair—but he lets her do that too, because he doesn't remember he has a heart till her voice pierces it again.
 But even as she reaches inside and tears him open once more, he only grimaces to hide the smile.
 She never yells at the Chosen, but at Zelos Wilder, and her genuine anger means more to him than a thousand false compliments ever could.

 10. Are you guilty of any of these?
 Or have you committed other crimes?
 Oh, you can bet a lot of my earlier stuff is OOC as all hell, hence my reason for putting Another Day at Beacon on hold.
 I've been trying to get better about that, but of course I can't judge my own stuff as well as other people.
 Other than that, I've committed plenty of crimes myself.
 Repetition of certain phrases, too many synonyms for 'said', too many adverbs, and too many semicolons/run-on sentences come to mind.
 But I'm trying to fix them, and I suppose the fact that I can identify issues like those proves I've improved at least a little.